ahebwa49/jetcake-advanced/README.md

 ## Before anything else

-You should first clone the [backend application](https://github.com/ahebwa49/jetcake_api).
-Instructions on how to run it are in the readme file.
+You need to first setup the [backend application](https://github.com/ahebwa49/jetcake_api).
+Instructions on how to run it are in the application's readme file.

 ## Available Scripts

-After cloning the app from github, In the project directory, you can run:
+After cloning this frontend app from github, In the project directory, you can run:

 ### `yarn install`